shawn61cp/calibre2jellyfin/README.md

 #### Compact list of Calibre author series

-<strong>Caveat Usor:</strong>The following uses sqlite3 to access the Calibre metadata database directly.
+<strong><em><ins>Caveat Usor:</ins></em></strong> The following uses sqlite3 to access the Calibre metadata database directly.
 Read-only select statements should not present problems.
 Nevertheless it is a good idea to make a backup of such an important file.

 <pre>sqlite3 -separator $'\t' PATH_TO_CALIBRE_LIBRARY/metadata.db '
 select